14 Day USA West Coast Road Trip: California, Nevada & Arizona Itinerary

 - Death Valley is the hottest, driest and lowest national park in North America.
 That’s some record!

-- Check tires, brakes fluids and battery of your car before entering Death Valley National Park.
+- Check tires, brakes fluid and battery of your car before entering Death Valley National Park.

 - Carry extra water and emergency supplies.